ToughkidDev/DKToolr/ArcadeEnhanced/KIKIKAIKAI/readme.md

 And  - ASCII 8 Mapper

-Credits:
+MSX2 Enhanced Credits:

 - VGM Sound module by Grauw - Re-Play
   Laurens Holst : He helped me with really great and effective VGM module.
 - Composer: Hisayoshi Ogura
 - Original Game Developer TAITO 1986
-- and . . .
-ToughkidCST
+- and Enhanced ToughkidCST

 Notes:
   There is a saying that ‘Music is half the Game’.